Biopesticides and biological controls are pest and disease controls for plant protection based on living organisms and naturally-sourced compounds.

 They are categorised as microbials, semiochemicals, natural substances and macrobials.

-- The microbials contain bacteria, fungi, viruses and other microorganisms or their metabolites or cell fragments that have the capacity to kill pests or outcompete and prevent diseases.
+- The microbials contain bacteria, fungi, viruses and other microorganisms that have the capacity to kill pests or outcompete and prevent diseases.

-- Semiochemicals are message-bearing compounds produced by an animals or plants that can be used to change and disrupt a pest’s normal behaviour.
+- Semiochemicals are message-bearing compounds produced by an animal or plant that can be used to change and disrupt a pest’s normal behaviour.

 - Natural substances obtained from plants, minerals and animals can have antimicrobial, insecticidal or pest repellent activity.